saloot/ADS2025/assignments.md

     * Create a Github repository and submit each week's assignment there (this is the **strongly recommended** option).
     * Otherwise, you can submit it via a Google Colab and share it with us.

-* Homeworks can be done in a group of 2 (and we strongly recommend it!).
+* Homeworks should be done indvidually.

 * You will be graded according to the following criteria:
     * Notebook runs without a problem: 10%